 Whilst A/B testing focuses predominantly on the user’s experience, testing anything large and small to try and squeeze that extra point to conversion figures, it is important to always have SEO at the forefront of your mind.

-Below we share nine issues you must consider when running an A/B test in order to stay clear of potential problems such as avoiding penalties and preserving hard earned rankings.
+Below there are nine issues you must consider when running an A/B test in order to stay clear of potential problems such as avoiding penalties and preserving hard earned rankings.

 As with any tests, an A/B test is only successful when it achieves statistical significance; i.e. it is highly probable that the results would occur again.
 Whilst the amount of time required for a test to reach statistical significance will vary depending on a number of variables, one thing is certain; once you have gathered enough information you must end the test, period.